mfaani/mfaani/content/posts/interviewing/challenges/check-if-two-strings-are-one-edit-away.md

 }
 ```

-It took me a while to understand that the following are interchangable: "OneInsertAway" and "OneRemoveAway".
+It took me a while to understand that the following are interchangeable: "OneInsertAway" and "OneRemoveAway".
 - "OneInsertAway" is about *inserting* one character to the shorter string
 - "OneRemoveAway"  is about *removing* one character from the longer string.